-(4) clarify that if the CODM uses more than one measure of a segment's profit or loss in assessing segment performance and deciding how to allocate resources, an entity may report one or more of those additional measures; and (5) require disclosure of the title and position of the CODM and an explanation of how the CODM uses the reported measure(s) of segment profit or loss in assessing segment performance and deciding how to allocate resources.
+Income Taxes (Topic 740)- Improvements to Income Tax Disclosures ASU 2023-09 the CODM and an explanation of how the CODM uses the reported measure(s) of segment profit or loss in assessing segment performance and deciding how to allocate resources.

-Income Taxes (Topic Annual periods 740)-Improvements beginning after December 15, 2024.
+Annual periods beginning after December 15, 2024.
 Early adoption is permitted.
-Prospective transition, although retrospective transition is permitted.
+Prospective transition, although retrospective transition is jurisdiction. permitted.

-In December 2023, the FASB issued the ASU to increase income of the standard will have a tax transparency through improvements primarily related to consolidated financial the existing rate reconciliation and statements.
-We will revise income taxes paid disclosures.
-The disclosures in accordance with amendments require (1) consistent categories and greater disaggregation of information in the rate reconciliation; and (2) income taxes paid disaggregated by jurisdiction.
+In December 2023, the FASB issued the ASU to increase income tax transparency through improvements primarily related will have a material impact on our consolidated to the existing rate reconciliation and income taxes paid disclosures.
+The amendments require (1) consistent categories and greater disaggregation of information in the rate reconciliation; and (2) income taxes paid disaggregated by